andrewmy/mugapie/README.md

 ## Running

-1. `docker-compose up` — containers with all the dev dependencies.
+1. `docker compose up` — containers with all the dev dependencies.
 2. Visit http://127.0.0.1:1080/api/docs for API documentation

 ### Docker-sync for some dev performance improvement